Is Chocolate Safe for Babies?

 While there are no specific guidelines on how you should be introducing chocolate to your little one, it is best to start with a taste after he is one year old.
 If he has no negative reaction to it, you can gradually increase the quantity little by little.

-You can also add some dark chocolate powder to milk and give it your baby.
+You can also add some dark chocolate powder to milk and give it to your baby.
 However, chocolate milk has high amounts of sugar, so it should be given in moderation.
-Milk should not be introduced to children under the age one.
+Milk should not be introduced to children under the age of one.
 Always ensure that you check the labels for additives in chocolates.

 Allergens Found in Chocolate

 There isn’t enough evidence claiming that chocolate can cause an allergy in babies.
 However, it is possible that chocolate may contain elements that can cause allergies in babies.
 Some of the potential allergens are:

 Make sure you always read the labels for allergy caution before giving chocolate to your baby.

 Children whose parents or siblings have an allergy are more likely to have allergies.
 Even if there is no history of allergies at home, you will need to look out for signs and symptoms that indicate an allergy in your baby.

 - Redness in the eyes or watery eyes